worldamazing/plan/docs/overview.md

 * Truth is recursively tested
 * Consensus arises from structure, not pressure

+### The Sovereignty of the People: The Ultimate Authority
+It is crucial to understand that the GI framework is a servant to the will of humanity, not its master.
+While the system is designed to make conflict and oppression obsolete, the ultimate sovereign authority always rests with the people.

+This means that the collective has the right to make any decision, even ones that run counter to the GI's core recommendations.
+If the people of a region, operating with full transparency and a clear, verifiable consensus, were to decide to go to war, the framework would provide the mechanism for that vote.
+The GI is built on the profound trust that a healed, informed, and secure populace will not choose self-destruction.
+But the choice, ultimately, is always theirs.
+The framework provides the tools for wise governance; it does not impose it.

 ### What Replaces Government?
 A new layer: **The Global Institution**—but not as an organization.
 As a *framework*.
 A universal operating system that anyone can participate in.